 All About Steven Smith Teamaker Company

-At deLuxe, you may have noticed how much we love Steven Smith Teamaker Company.
+If you've stayed at one of our beautiful Portland hotels, you may have noticed how much we love Steven Smith Teamaker Company.
 Why are we so into it?
 Besides its great flavors, the Portland-based company has an amazing backstory as well, and its founder was influential in popularizing the British habit of tea drinking in the coffee-centric Pacific Northwest.
 Here’s everything to know about Steven Smith Teamaker Company.

 Born in 1949 and raised in Portland, Steven Smith was ultimately inspired to venture into the tea business by his grandmother, who brewed sweet Red Rose tea for him in her Southeast Portland home.
 This, combined with his interest in joining a growing natural and organic food movement in the early 1970s, sealed his career as a purveyor of fine teas.